topjohnwu/Magisk/docs/details.md

 # Magisk modules that are pending for upgrade
 # Module files are not safe to be modified when mounted
-# Modules installed in Magisk Manager will be stored here
+# Modules installed through the Magisk app will be stored here
 # and will be merged into $SECURE_DIR/modules in the next reboot
 $SECURE_DIR/modules_update